tylerharter/cs320/s20/p1/README.md

 * `body`: a string that the function should write to a file named `test.txt` before running `wc.py test.txt ALL` to count the words in that text.
 * `commit`: a git commit that the function should checkout the specified version of wc.py before running it; if `commit` is `None`, use the latest commit.
 * **return value**: the function should capture the output of the `wc.py` program and parse it as JSON, returning the parsed result.
 If `wc.py` crashes, return `None`.

+Hint: When using `check_output` you may have noticed it returned a byte-string.
+In order to avoid this problem, try passing in the keyword argument universal_newlines=True to the `check_output` call.

 Paste the following test cases in a cell: